shilpay25/node-react-mongo/README.txt

 Webpack - web server to run app
 Babel - JS compiler for backwards compatability

+To start the service from docker hub:
+To pull this image from docker hub use: '''docker pull empressabatour/node-react-mongo''' docker run empressabatour/node-react-mongo

-To start the service run
+To start the service from git repo

 docker build -t node-react-mongo:<tag> .